 If you already use MotoPress solutions for your rental property website, don’t hesitate to share your experience with fellow property owners in the comments section.

-The final thoughts: what is the best Airbnb alternative for hosts?
+The final thoughts: what are the best Airbnb alternatives for hosts?

 There are tons of alternatives to Airbnb, but in (almost) 2020, there is no need to choose just one.